In the Interior, cold air is produced

 Chinook can lead to above freezing temperatures even in winter

 The high mountain ranges to the south and north are a tough barrier for any storm system.
 When a system actually passes them, the Interior gets Chinook (Föhn) conditions, i.e. air temperature rises, sometimes even above the freezing point even in January, the coldest month on average.
 When the storm even approached from far south, we speak of the pineapple express.
-And yes, having a Chinook in winter that permits going bare legs is nothing to worry about.
+And yes, having a Chinook warming in winter permits wearing pantyhose.
 You are used to dress for the temperature, in this case, relatively warm with no to calm wind.

 Snow storms from the Bering Sea are scary